Lyman G. Hinckley: Early life

 Lyman Gillett Hinckley was born in the Post Mills area of Thetford, Vermont on April 13, 1832, a son of Lyman Hinckley and Phebe (Gillett) Hinckley.
 His father was a noted anti-slavery activist and served in local offices including assistant judge of the Orange County court.

 Hinckley attended the schools of Thetford and graduated from Thetford Academy in 1851.
 In 1852, he began attendance at Dartmouth College while teaching school and selling books and newspaper subscriptions door-to-door to pay his tuition.
 He graduated in 1856, and moved to Chelsea.
 Hinckley studied law with William Hebard and Burnham Martin and was admitted to the bar in 1860.
 Hinckley did not actively practice law, preferring instead to concentrate on his duties as county clerk.

 Political career

 A Republican, from 1856 to 1859 he was Assistant Clerk of the Vermont House of Representatives, and he was Clerk of Orange County, Vermont from 1860 until his death.
 Hinckley served as a Town of Chelsea Justice of the Peace and Town Meeting Moderator, also serving in the Vermont House of Representatives from 1862 to 1864 and 1868 to 1870.
+After the October 1864 St. Albans Raid, the northernmost action of the American Civil War, Vermont created a militia division to aid in border security.
+Hinckley joined the 2nd Brigade as judge advocate with the rank of first lieutenant, and he served from April 1865 until the militia was discharged in 1866.

 From 1872 to 1874 he served in the Vermont Senate and was chosen to serve as President pro tem.
 He was then elected Lieutenant Governor and served one term, 1874 to 1876.
 In 1878 and 1880 he returned to the Vermont House of Representatives.

 Death and burial

 Hinckley died suddenly on November 26, 1887 while in Boston to visit his sisters for Thanksgiving.
-He was buried Highland Cemetery in Chelsea.
+He was buried at Highland Cemetery in Chelsea.